FDio/csit/docs/report/introduction/csit_design.rst

 Readability counts: "..code is read much more often than it is written."
-Hence following a good and consistent grammar practice is important when writing RF KeyWords and Tests.
+Hence following a good and consistent grammar practice is important when writing :abbr:`RF (Robot Framework)` KeyWords and Tests.
 All CSIT test cases are coded using Gherkin style and include only L2 KWs references.
 L2 KWs are coded using simple style and include L2 KWs, L1 KWs, and L1 python references.
-To improve readability, the proposal is to use the same grammar for both RF KW styles, and to formalize the grammar of English sentences used for naming the RF KWs.
-RF KWs names are short sentences expressing functional description of the command.
-They must follow English sentence grammar in one of the following forms:
+To improve readability, the proposal is to use the same grammar for both :abbr:`RF (Robot Framework)` KW styles, and to formalize the grammar of English sentences used for naming the :abbr:`RF (Robot Framework)` KWs. :abbr:`RF (Robot Framework)` KWs names are short sentences expressing functional description of the command.
+They must follow English sentence grammar in one of the following
+forms:

 #. **Imperative** - verb-object(s): *"Do something"*, verb in base form.
 #. **Declarative** - subject–verb–object(s): *"Subject does something"*, verb in